progapandist/rubotnik/README.md

 ![quick replies](./docs/quick_replies.PNG)

-In order to do that, you first define an array of replies either by hand, following [Facebook's example](https://developers.facebook.com/docs/messenger-platform/send-api-reference/quick-replies) or by using `UI::QuickReplies.build` class method that allows you to build quick replies by passing arrays of two strings in the form of `['title', 'POSTBACK']` as arguments.
+In order to do that, you either define an array of replies either by hand, following [Facebook's example](https://developers.facebook.com/docs/messenger-platform/send-api-reference/quick-replies) or by using `UI::QuickReplies.build` class method that allows you to build quick replies by passing arrays of two strings in the form of `['title', 'POSTBACK']` as arguments.
+Than you pass the result as a `quick_replies` argument to `say` method.

 ```ruby
 # Achieves the same result as on the screenshot above